The Human Centipede 3 (Final Sequence): Release

 On 7 April 2015, Entertainment Weekly announced the film's theatrical and video on demand release date to be 22 May 2015.

 The film passed uncut in Australia on 6 May, with an R18+ rating, and screened in a national tour throughout June, with Harvey appearing as a special guest.
 The film was released on DVD and Blu-ray in Australia on 22 July 2015.

 Despite controversy over the second film in the franchise, the film passed uncut in the UK with an 18 certificate and in New Zealand with an R18 certificate.
 It was released in the UK on 20 July.

 The Japanese version's theme song is "Krazy" by Raychell feat.
 RICKY & RABBIE.

+As of 14 July 2016, the 4K UHD version of the film is scheduled for release on 22 October 2026 by Umbrella Entertainment.